vcamelot/wordcount_test/README.md

 After playing with different read buffer sizes I came to the conclusion that best performance is achieved when read buffer is set to 8K.

 Text file of 1 gigabyte is parsed within 130-140 seconds on my Core i5 2.6GHz.

+## Sample files

+Several text files of different sizes are added for testing purposes.